TheBump.com - the inside scoop on pregnancy.

 Again I'm a little sore and tender but nothing that ibuprofin can't fix, and I have no regrets!
 Labor seemed really scary to me, too, but just wasn't a big deal in the end either time.

-We lost our first daughter, Hannah Grace on May 4, 2011 at 20 weeks.
+We lost our first daughter, Hannah Grace on May 4, 2011.
 She was buried on May 14 during a beautiful service at my home church.
 We are grateful that if she could not be here with us, that she is healed and whole with the Lord.
 We look forward to the day when we will get to meet her.
 We love her so much.

 I was nervous too!
 Then when I was in labor I kept telling myself, "This is almost over," during contractions.
 Keep telling yourself that and that everything will be fine.
 Repeat it, repeat it, repeat it!